 The new wing also saved weight by dispensing with the ailerons, relying entirely on the spoilers for lateral control.
 However, the elimination of the ailerons did have some unpleasant side effects.
 The missing ailerons, acting in conjunction with the shorter rudder, increased the tendency of the aircraft to Dutch roll, a problem with all large swept wing aircraft.
 The existing yaw damper was not adequate to correct this problem.
 The elimination of the ailerons also changed the lateral response--when a turn was initiated the spoilers that were raising up would often induce a slight buffet.
 The spoilers also induced a slight tendency for the nose to pitch-up when they were extended.
 This effect was particularly troublesome during aerial refuelling, where the lateral spoiler movement that was needed to keep station often produced a nose pitch-up.
 This motion was very fatiguing for the pilot to correct, and resulted in a later modification.

-The familiar jettisonable 3000-gallon underwing auxiliary fuel tanks of earlier versions were replaced by smaller, fixed 700-gallon tanks.
+The familiar jettisonable 3000-gallon underwing auxiliary fuel tanks of the B-52C through F were replaced by smaller, fixed 700-gallon tanks.
 These were actually fitted not so much for the additional fuel capacity but more for their role as bob weights to help prevent wing flutter.

 In spite of the weight reduction program, the gross weight of the B-52G was up to 488,000 pounds because of the increased fuel capacity.
 Total internal fuel tankage was 46,575 gallons.
 With the two external tanks fitted, total fuel capacity was 47,975 gallons.
 This offered greatly enhanced range performance.